To be in the remit of the programme the research project must demonstrate:

 - Be clear about the study design you plan to use: for example, whether you are planning a trial, a pilot, a feasibility study or another type of research.
-Ensure the involvement of a Clinical Trials Unit for support where relevant, and use other sources of support (such as your local RDS).
+Ensure the involvement of a Clinical Trials Unit for support where relevant, and use other sources of support (such as the RSS).

 - If your research involves an intervention, describe it as clearly as possible even if it is at the development stage.